isomerpages/moe-ncps/_ncps-experience/NCPS Co Curriculum/PE, Art and Music (PAM).md

 young.
 This technology allows students to record the duration of exercise as well as the level of intensity during a PE lesson.
-The data is then used by the students to plan for their own exercise programme which will have the maximum positive impact on their health and fitness.&nbsp; As a result, students thus become more self-directed and independent.<p></p>
+The data is then used by the students to plan for their own exercise programme which will have the maximum positive impact on their health and fitness.
+As a result, students thus become more self-directed and independent.

 ##### Art
 The Art Blog will be further enhanced to include more features.
 Virtual Art Museum tours and more digitalised students’ art work will be included in the Art Blog.
-Students are able to explore YouTube links which are shared on the Art Blog to extend their lessons and learn.<p></p>
+Students are able to explore YouTube links which are shared on the Art Blog to extend their lessons and learn.<br><br>
-<p>Learning journey to the National Art Gallery will be conducted for students
-where they will make use of their tablets to take photographs and post up on blogs via the LMS portal.</p>
+Learning journey to the National Art Gallery will be conducted for students where they will make use of their tablets to take photographs and post up on blogs via the LMS portal.<br><br>
-<p>Primary 3 – 4 utilize tablets in their digital art photography lessons
-as part of their art curriculum.
-Students are also encouraged to search for online sources and research via their tablet for inspiration.</p>
+Primary 3 – 4 utilize tablets in their digital art photography lessons as part of their art curriculum.
+Students are also encouraged to search for online sources and research via their tablet for inspiration.
-<p>Eco-Bin competition- Research and voting are done online.</p>
+Eco-Bin competition- Research and voting are done online.

 ##### Music
-IT related music programme was adopted to make&nbsp;music lessons&nbsp;more enjoyable and student centric.<p></p>
+IT related music programme was adopted to make&nbsp;music lessons&nbsp;more enjoyable and student centric.<br><br>
-<p>A new keyboard room has been set-up where ICT devices such as IPads can
-be connected and utilized for music lessons.</p>
+A new keyboard room has been set-up where ICT devices such as IPads can be connected and utilized for music lessons.<br><br>
-<p>The music department leverages on ICT tools which are available to supplement
-their curriculum.
-Garage band is introduced into the curriculum where students are exposed to the use of IPads to play tunes via music apps.</p>
+The music department leverages on ICT tools which are available to supplement their curriculum.
+Garage band is introduced into the curriculum where students are exposed to the use of iPads to play tunes via music apps.